THE 3 ROOT HITTING PLANS

 Clearly, the action of hitting a baseball is an extremely difficult task, and we can look at some numbers for context.
 Batting average, because of its omissions, is a suboptimal stat to quantify hitter value.
 Still, it's a popular stat that, for the great players, hovers around a success rate of only 30-35%.
 The all-time best home run hitters only hit a home run 8% of the time.
 Moreover, a batter has less than 1/4 of a second to see the pitch coming before needing to decide whether to swing or not.
 If the batter misjudges the timing of the pitch by milliseconds, they will be unsuccessful.
 If a hitter misestimates the pitch’s path by an inch or two, they will likely be unsuccessful.

 Hitting is very challenging, even for the best in the world.
 Therefore, optimizing the hitting process should be welcomed with open arms by all hitters and hitting coaches.
 In fact, I'm a little surprised this simplification isn't universally discussed throughout the baseball community.
 Hitters and hitting coaches, for years, have worked to simplify and improve the swing by removing inefficiencies, which is an awesome thing.
-Now, in this article, I will simplify and optimize the 'hitting plan.'
+Now, in this article, I will simplify and optimize the 'hitting plan" (pitch selection process).
 We will discuss the only three options that hitters truly need.
 And just as importantly, I will explain that choosing which of the three plans to use is inherently super simple.

 EXIT HERE